-- Write the survey holistically
+Write the survey holistically

 While one question might not identify individual respondents on its own, a combination of them could.
-If you must ask relatively personal questions because of the nature of your anonymous survey, limit these as much as possible.
+If you must ask relatively personal questions because of the nature of your anonymous surveys, limit these as much as possible.
 The wrong combination of questions is like a puzzle that researchers (or data thieves) can solve with some sleuthing.

-- Understand your demographic
+Understand your demographic

 Selecting participants for an anonymous online survey can go a couple of ways.
 If you are surveying a particular group of people, you can write your questions more mindfully when you know about recipients as a demographic.
-It might sound counter-intuitive, but when you know some statistics about this group, you can determine which questions might reveal respondents’ identity.
+It might sound counter-intuitive, but when you know some statistics about this group, you can determine which questions might reveal respondents’ identities.

-For example, say you’re conducting an employee engagement survey, and you already know that only 20 percent of the employees are women.
+For example, say you’re conducting an employee engagement survey and already know that only 20 percent of the employees are women.
 Asking your participants to indicate their gender will make it easy to narrow down the origins of other responses, as will questions that tend to gather feedback related to commonly shared gendered experiences.
 It might seem like a simple, general question, but that depends on who participates in your survey.

-- Survey a large sample
+Survey a large sample